Meditation Aids

 1. Touch the icon and make the sign of the cross or other appropriate gesture or prayer.

-2. Touch the next (extra) bead and say a personal creed (click here for mine) a litany or prayer.
+2. Touch the next (extra) bead and say a personal creed (such as the Apostle’s Creed,) a litany or a prayer.

 4. On each of seven small beads, say: